-This Ordinance shall take effect immediately upon final passage and publication according to law and filing with the Monmouth County Planning Board.
+This Ordinance shall take effect immediately upon final passage and publication according to la aw and filing with the Monmouth County Planning Board.

-Introduced: January 21, 2021
+Introduced: April, 2024

-Passed and Approved: February , 2021
+Passed and A Approved: May, 2024

-I hereby approve of the Introduction of this ordinance.
+I hereby approve of the passing of this ordinance.

-Charles W. Cocuzza Mayor
+Charles W. Cocuzza

-Attest:
+Attest: Mayor

 Anne Marie Friscia Municipal Clerk